Future Scientists, Physicists, Chemists, Biologists, Medical Doctors, Physical Therapists, and Allied Health Professionals to be:

 Dr. Ahmed Lakhani is an assistant professor of science at Calumet College of St. Joseph in Whiting, Indiana.
 He received his Ph.D. in Bio-Physics from the University of Illinois at Chicago in 2012.
 He is currently teaching the general science courses, physics, and anatomy and physiology.

-Ms. Hutton teaches developmental mathematics courses, Statistics, and Calculus courses at CCSJ.
+Dr. Hutton teaches developmental mathematics courses, Statistics, and Calculus courses at CCSJ.
 She is also developing curriculum to expand the options, scope, and rigor of mathematics courses at CCSJ.
 She previously taught dual credit engineering technology courses and mathematics courses in K-12 schools.
-Ms. Hutton also coordinates the summer bridge program at CCSJ.
-Her research interests include quality and competitive K-16 STEM education for underrepresented populations in STEM careers, the successful implementation of Inquiry K-16 STEM learning, and the successful implementation of project based, integrated K -16 STEM learning.
+Dr. Hutton also coordinates the summer bridge program at CCSJ.
+Her research interests include quality and competitive K-16 STEM education for underrepresented populations in STEM careers, the successful implementation of inquiry K-16 STEM learning, and the successful implementation of project-based integrated K-16 STEM learning.

-Ms. Hutton is also an active member of the community as a City of Hammond Commissioner for the Human Relations Commission, Men’s Volleyball faculty liaison at Calumet College of St. Joseph, and a member of the Retention committee, the Student Government faculty sponsor, and the Chair–Elect of faculty Senate.
+Dr. Hutton is an active member of the community as a City of Hammond Commissioner for the Human Relations Commission.
+She is also an active member of the CCSJ community as the General Education Director, a member of the Retention committee, the Student Government faculty sponsor, and the Chair–Elect of faculty Senate.

 Br.
 Benjamin Basile, C.P.P.S, M.S.

 Associate Professor of Mathematics